Modeling climate extremes using the four-parameter kappa distribution for $r$-largest order statistics: Introduction

-The K4D includes many distributions as special cases, as shown in Figure \ref{K4D_rel}: the generalized Pareto distribution (GPD) for $h=1$, the GEVD for $h=0$, the GLO distribution for $h=-1$, the generalized Gumbel distribution for $k=0$, the Gumbel distribution for $h=0,~k=0$.
-The K4D is flexible and widely applicable to the data including not only extreme values but also skewed data.
-It has been used in many fields, particularly in hydrology and atmospheric sciences, for fitting extreme values or skewed data (e.g., Parida 1999; Park and Jung 2002; Wallis et al. 2007; Seo et al. 2015; Brunner et al. 2019; Jung and Schindler 2019).
-Hosking and Wallis (1997) employed the K4D in regional frequency analysis as a parent distribution from which the samples are drawn.
-Fruh et al.(2010) found that the K4D works better with smaller bias than the GPD, but at the expense of higher uncertainty, in estimating the return values of extreme daily preciptation in southwest Germany.
-Blum et al.(2017) found that the K4D provides a very good representation of daily streamflow across most physiographic regions in the conterminous United States.
-Kjeldsen et al.(2017) showed using the observed flood flow records in UK that the three parameter distributions, such as the GLO, GEV, and PE3 traditionally used in regional flood frequency analysis, can be replaced by a more flexible K4D.
+The K4D includes many distributions as special cases, as shown in Figure \ref{K4D_rel}: the generalized logistic distribution for $h=-1$, the GEVD for $h=0$, the generalized Pareto distribution for $h=1$, the generalized Gumbel distribution for $k=0$, and the Gumbel distribution for $h=0,~k=0$.
+The K4D is widely applicable to data including extreme values as well as skewed data.
+It has been applied in many fields, particularly in the hydrology and atmospheric sciences (e.g., Parida 1999; Park and Jung 2002; Seo et al.~2015; Blum et al.~2017; Kjeldsen et al.~2017; Jung and Schindler 2019).

-In analyzing extreme values, the K4D has the same limitation of using only the block maxima as the GEVD has.
-Like as the GEVD was extended to rGEVD, an extension of the K4D to $r$-largest order statistic model may be very useful to address this limitation.
-The inclusion of more observations up to $r$-th order statistics other than just maxima will improve precision of model estimation.
-The extension in the K4D is not published yet.
-In this study, we thus developed an $r$-largest order statistics model as an extension of the K4D as well as of the rGEVD.
-It is referred to the rK4D.
-Figure \ref{Fig:motiv} illustrates our motivic schema.
+In analyzing extreme values, K4D has the same limitation of using only the block maxima as the GEVD has.
+As with GEVD extended to rGEVD, an extension of the K4D to the $r$-largest order statistics model may be useful in addressing this limitation.
+The inclusion of more observations up to $r$-th order statistics other than just one maxima per block will improve the precision of model fitting.
+In this study, we thus developed an $r$-largest extreme model as an extension of the K4D and rGEVD.
+This is referred to as the rK4D in this study.
+Figure \ref{Fig:motiv} illustrates the motivation schema.

 The remainder of this paper is organized as follows.
-Section 2 includes the definition of the rK4D, and its marginal and conditional distributions.
-The maximum likelihood estimation of parameters and quantile are considered in Section 3.
-Section 4 illustrates the usefulness and some practical concerns of the rK4D by applying it to Venice sea-level data.
-In Section 5, some new $r$-largest distributions as special cases of the rK4D are derived.
-Section 6 concludes with discussion.
+Section 2 defines the rK4D.
+The maximum and penalized likelihood estimations of the parameters are discussed in Section 3.
+Sections 4 and 5 illustrate the usefulness and practical effectiveness of rK4D by Monte Carlo simulation and by application to the Bangkok extreme rainfall data.
+In Section 6, some new $r$-largest distributions as special cases of rK4D are derived.
+The discussion is presented in Section 7, followed by a conclusion in Section 8.
+The Appendix includes the details of marginal and conditional distributions, random number generations, the delta method for variance estimation, and the profile likelihood approach for confidence interval.